elikary/sigir2020/librec-2.0.0/README.md

 The final folder organization should be as follows:
  `librec-2.0.0/result/cm100k_observed/fold$i/<algorithm name>`

+ For instance, `librec-2.0.0/result/cm100k_observed/fold1/mostpopular`

+ NOTE: To run scripts in unix systems, you need to assign the right persmissions to each file.

+    chmod +x run_cross
+    chmod +x movefolders_cv

  #### System Requirements
  Java JDK: 1.8 or above (the software was tested with openJDK Runtime Environment (build 1.8.0_222-b10)).